sseering/book/installation.md

 ### Installing openssl

-Using [homebrew](https://brew.sh/), you will need to install the "openssl" formula:
+On macOS, using [homebrew](https://brew.sh/), you will need to install the "openssl" formula:

 ```
 brew install openssl